sourcegraph/learn/posts/how-to-create-a-self-hosted-sourcegraph-account.md

 With access to a Sourcegraph instance, you can get started.

-## Navigate to the URL of your instance of Sourcegraph
+## Step 1 — Navigate to the URL of your instance of Sourcegraph

-If you are invited to use an instance of Sourcegraph, ask an administrator for the relevant URL or IP address for the instance.
+If you are invited to use an instance of Sourcegraph, ask an administrator to create an account for you, or set up a sign on process to access the instance.

 If you have just set up your own instance of Sourcegraph, you should have received output on your terminal for the relevant IP address and port created to access Sourcegraph.

 ![Sourcegraph terminal output after installation](https://storage.googleapis.com/sourcegraph-assets/learn/tutorial-images/sourcegraph-logo-terminal.png)